 The Enigma I will not explain – it’s ‘dark saying’ must be left unguessed, and I warn you that the connexion between the Variations and the Theme is often of the slightest texture; further, through and over the whole set another and larger theme ‘goes’, but is not played…So the principal Theme never appears, even as in some later dramas – e.g., Maeterlinck’s ‘L’Intruse’ and ‘Les sept Princesses’ – the chief character is never on the stage.

-My most popular paper Elgar’s Dark Saying: A Music Box Cipher was first published during September 2010 and has received in excess of 18,300 pageviews.
-In over 45 pages it documents the discovery and decoding of a musical Polybius box cipher concealed within the Enigma Theme’s opening six measures.
-This overview will cover three separate investigations that converged to unveil this cryptogram and led to its extraordinary decryption.
+My most popular paper Elgar’s Dark Saying: A Music Box Cipher was first published in September 2010 and has received in excess of 18,300 pageviews.
+In over 45 pages, it documents the discovery and decoding of a musical Polybius box cipher concealed within the Enigma Theme’s opening six measures.
+This overview will cover three separate lines of investigation that converged to unveil this cryptogram and led to its extraordinary decryption.
 An overarching goal is to tie together multiple lines of inquiry culminating in a discovery that decisively settles the question, “What is the covert melody to the Enigma Variations?”

 Edward Elgar (1857-1934) achieved international acclaim after the premiere of his Enigma Variations in June 1899.
 This set of symphonic variations was revolutionary because its original Theme was conceived as a counterpoint to a famous melody that is not played and remains mysteriously absent.
 Elgar gave his distinctive counterpoint the title Enigma before its publication and premiere to convey this contrapuntal riddle.
 In the original 1899 program note, Elgar calls his perplexing thematic counterpoint “Enigma.”
 He continues this convention in a later program note for an October 1911 performance at Turin where again he refers to the opening movement again as simply “Enigma.”